BMI & Weight

 Where Did BMI Come From?

 BMI was invented in the 1830s by Belgian mathematician Adolphe Quetelet.
 He wasn't a doctor — he was a statistician studying population trends.
-His 'Quetelet Index' wasn't meant to measure individual health; it was designed to describe averages across large groups.
-Modern medicine later adopted it because it's cheap, fast, and requires no equipment beyond a scale and a tape measure.
+His 'Quetelet Index' wasn't meant to measure individual health; it was designed to describe averages across large groups of people for social science research.
+He noticed that in a healthy population, weight tended to scale with the square of height — and that relationship became the foundation of the formula still used today.

 How Is BMI Calculated?

 The formula is straightforward.
 In metric units, you divide your weight in kilograms by your height in meters squared.
 So if you weigh 70 kg and stand 1.75 m tall, your BMI is 70 ÷ (1.75 × 1.75) = 22.9.
-In imperial units, the formula uses pounds and inches, with a correction factor of 703.
+In imperial units, the formula uses pounds and inches with a correction factor of 703 to convert to the same scale.
+Both formulas produce identical results when measurements are accurate.

 What Do the Numbers Mean?